sisoe24/Nuke-Tools/README.md

 ![PythonStubs](/images/auto_complete.gif)

-> NOTE: Having a package named `nuke` in your workspace root, might cause problems for the suggestions.
+> NOTE: Having a folder named `nuke` in your Workspace root-directory can cause problems for the suggestions.

 ## 1.4.
 BlinkScript

 > NOTE: BlinkScript features are available in a basic form.
 If you would like to see something more, feel free to make a request or open a PR.
-Also check out [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) that adds a Nuke icon for the .blink file.
+Also, check out [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) that adds a Nuke icon for the .blink file.

 - Features
   - Code execution.